 I worked extra hard and took extra jobs to ensure I wasn't a burden to my family, and wanted to earn my keep.

 In Bombay, it struck me odd when my friend took me for beauty treatments to a parlour.
-She said that Bombay standards for househelp was such as that.
+She said that Bombay standards for house help was such as that.

 My joy of being back home and a life I knew was short lived as bills kept coming and everyday expected me to assume responsibility.
-My brothers were of no good of whom, 2 have passed away and I needed to take care of their children too.
+My brothers were of no good of whom, two have passed away and I needed to take care of their children too.

-This time I willing made the decision to return to Bombay.
+This time I willingly made the decision to return to Bombay.
 My agent had given me his contact number, in case I changed my mind.
 The second innings were of my choice and I started saving money to bring my kids to Bombay.
 Soon I did that, and put them into a hostel.
 My son decided to discontinue his studies post 9th and that was around the time I fell unwell.
 I returned to my village and ended being bedridden for more than a year.
 That is when the doctor diagnosed me with HIV.
 That shook my world and life changed for me completely.
-I broke down and told everything to my older sister and brother in law, who were understanding and encouraged me to not tell it to the family at the same time supported me to live life.
+I broke down and told everything to my older sister and brother-in-law, who were understanding and encouraged me to not tell it to the family at the same time supported me to live life.

 I worked there for about a year or more, when I met two foreign ladies who came.and learnt Bengali to speak and relate with us.
 They kept encouraging me to leave this work.
 Though I was hard as rock in the beginning, they slowly got through to me with love and constant presence in my life.
 When I shared how I had to return to Bombay to my daughter, is when they introduced me to Souvik.
 He was a friend, older brother who kept encouraging and listening to my pains and troubles at all times.
-When I shared how I wanted to leave this work and get to decent life, He then asked me to meet their Bombay office where I was assured of training and job.
+When I shared how I wanted to leave this work and get to decent life, he then asked me to meet their Bombay office where I was assured of training and job.

 I have learnt beautician training and want to learn English.
 My dream is to be an office assistant.
-Today, at Purnata’s Training Unit, I have completed 2.5 months of training, where I enjoy handicraft training where I can use my hands to make new things and design it.
+Today, at Purnata’s Training Center, I have completed 2.5 months of training, where I enjoy handicraft training where I can use my hands to make new things and design it.
 I am slowly but surely picking up English too.
 My biggest achievement is of giving up my addiction of smoking, because of which I was not even able to correct my children for anything.
 There is a confidence and will to live and make my dreams come true, once again.

 able to leave this place.
 Everyday i.would go and ask my agent how much I owed him, to be free to leave.